 Yes, in fact, there is.
-Buried inside Adobe’s help page about the change, it says: “Pre-pay annually — your price will not increase.”
+In Adobe’s blog about the change, it says: “NO price change for anyone on a prepaid Annual plan.”
 Similarly, the email sent out to all customers says at the bottom:

 You have the option of switching to a prepaid annual payment plan to get the best savings.
 Learn how to switch your plan here.

-This seems to imply that if you pay for your annual membership upfront (rather than monthly), then you can keep the same rate you have, or get the lower pricing.
-At first we thought this might be an error – but then we asked the company directly about it, and they have confirmed that it is indeed true:
+This suggests that if you pay for your annual membership upfront (rather than monthly), then you can get lower pricing.
+At first we thought this might be an error – but we asked the company directly about it, and they have confirmed that it is indeed true:

-The prepaid price and the paid-monthly price are currently the same for annual subscribers.
 After the price increase goes into effect, the monthly-billed prices will be going up, but the prepaid prices will not increase.
-If an annual customer wants to keep their current Creative Cloud price, then they can switch to prepaid, and they will not experience any price increase.
+If an Annual subscriber wants to lower their current Creative Cloud price, then they can switch to prepaid instead, and they will not experience any price increase.

-In other words, you have the option to keep your current price for the next year by switching to (or signing up for) the prepaid annual plan now.
+In other words, you have the option to reduce your current price for the next year by switching to (or signing up for) the prepaid annual plan now.

 So how do I get the discounted price for Creative Cloud?

-The simplest answer to avoid the increase and/or pay the lower price is to lock in your rate at the current pricing for the next 12 months by becoming a prepaid Annual subscriber.
-The same goes if you’re still only a Monthly subscriber.
-In either case, this change will take effect on your next renewal date.
+The simplest answer to avoid the increase and/or pay the lower price is to lock in a reduced rate for the next 12 months by becoming a prepaid Yearly subscriber… The same goes if you’re still only a Monthly subscriber.
+In either case, your change in plan type will take effect immediately with no fees and no interruption in service.

-The only thing to keep in mind about prepaid 12-month memberships is that cancellations are not possible before the year is up, once the initial 14-day refund period has passed.
-By contrast, the alternative monthly-billed annual plans are cancellable, but with a termination fee.
-(And month-to-month plans can be cancelled at any time with no fee, but cost 50% more.)
+Note that with prepaid Yearly memberships, cancellations are not possible before 12 months is up, after the initial 14-day refund period has passed.
+By contrast, the alternative monthly-billed Yearly plans are cancelable, but with an early termination fee.
+(And month-to-month plans can be canceled at any time with no fee, but cost 50% more.)